petrelli-m/python_earth_science_book/README.md

-## Introduction to Python in Earth Science Data Analysis: From Descriptive Statistics to Machine Learning
+## Introduction to Python in Earth Science Data Analysis

 ### Scope of the Repository